hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 influence; even if it be thousands of years back, yet he stands there, the shining, glorious, wonderful Kapila.
 His psychology and a good deal of his philosophy have been accepted by all the sects of India with but very little differences.
-In our own country, our Naiyâyika philosophers could not make much impression on the philosophical world of India.
+In our own country, our Naiyāyika philosophers could not make much impression on the philosophical world of India.
 They were too busy with little things like species and genus, and so forth, and that most cumbersome terminology, which it is a life's work to